I remember the early years in Olympia, Washington, learning to sell annuities; it was tough.

 Not only tough for me but tough for anyone who was anything other than a “stockbroker.”
-Not only were our products not fully developed but we were the “ugly” stepchild of the financial world.
-Annuities were considered a second class citizen, something to look down upon.
+Not only were our products not fully developed, but we were the “ugly” stepchild of the financial world.
+Annuities were considered second-class citizens, something to look down upon.

-There was a time when it was considered you unprofessional if you sold insurance.
-Once I was at a party and asked my profession, when it was known that I sold insurance, several folks even teased me about how “slimy” the business was.
+There was a time when it was considered unprofessional if you sold insurance.
+Once, I was at a party and asked my profession; when it was known that I sold insurance, several folks even teased me about how “slimy” the business was.
 Maybe they were right; maybe there was a time when that was more the truth than false.

-“The times they are a changing” were the words written by Bob Dylan when he pinned yet another masterpiece, the times have indeed changed.
-Now our products are not only mainstream but are the darling of many stockbrokers; they seem to love selling them to their clients; after all, they are guaranteed.
+“The times they are a changing” were the words written by Bob Dylan when he pinned yet another masterpiece; the times have indeed changed.
+Now our products are mainstream and are the darling of many stockbrokers; they seem to love selling them to their clients; after all, they are guaranteed.

 Do you remember that world before the meltdown of 2008?
-No one ever dreamed that anything would ever happen to the stock market, and certainly not the mortgage market.
-Yikes!
+Of course, no one ever dreamed that anything would ever happen to the stock market, and certainly not the mortgage market.
+But, yikes!
 Look what has happened.

-2008 came and went and with it took trillions of dollars, important dollars which many people depended on for retirement, for education, and life.
-Where were the stockbrokers then, weren’t they selling guarantees with their bond offerings?
+2008 came and went and took trillions of dollars, important dollars that many people depended on for retirement, education, and life.
+So, where were the stockbrokers then?
+Weren’t they selling guarantees with their bond offerings?
 Weren’t they the ones who watched over people’s retirement accounts?

 We often hear about fees and expenses, but until just a few years ago, did anyone even imagine how much fees altered the future value of an IRA?
 A retirement savings account?
 Now we are told yesterday that 3 large banks (Wells Fargo, JP Morgan Chase, and Bank of America) make over $1.5 billion on just checking account overdrafts in the first quarter of 2015 alone!
 Their estimated fee intake for 2015 could be over $4.5 billion.
 How can that be?
 How can one simple segment of our economy make that level of money?